 This error is usually displayed when cell references are not specified correctly.

 We get this error when we do not use the space character appropriately.
-The space character is called Intersect Operator as this is used to specify the range which intersects each other at any cell.
+The space character is called Intersect Operator, as this is used to specify the range which intersects each other at any cell.

-In the below image, we can see that the sum of range B2:B12 is being displayed in cell D2 as while specifying a range for SUM function, we have picked up two references (with space character) which overlaps each other for range B2:B12.
-This is the reason why sum of B2:B12 range is being displayed.
+In the below image, we can see that the sum of range B2:B12 is being displayed in cell D2 as while specifying a range for SUM function, we have picked up two references (with space character), which overlaps each other for range B2:B12.
+This is the reason why the sum of B2:B12 range is being displayed.

-#NULL! error can also be displayed when we use Intersect Operator (Space Character) instead of
+#NULL!
+Error can also be displayed when we use Intersect Operator (Space Character) instead of

 - Mathematical Operator (Plus Sign) to sum.

 - Range Operator (Colon Sign) to specify the start and end cell for a range.